-A child’s vision changes rapidly as their bodies grow and develop.
+It’s important for parents and teachers to be on the lookout for problems with visual processing, as they can interfere with a child’s academics, social life, and extracurricular endeavors.
 This is especially evident during the school years when reading, writing, homework, and after-school activities become a part of their normal daily routine.

-What Is Vision Therapy?
+What is Vision Therapy?

-Vision therapy is a personalized plan of exercises that can improve and strengthen visual functions.
+Vision therapy is a personalized regimen of exercises that can improve and strengthen visual functions.
 Each patient has unique needs and different degrees of visual health, which is why Dr. John Jacobi and the team at Vision Therapy Center At Suburban Eye Care create a customized vision therapy program to get the best results for your child.

 Vision therapy is compared to physical therapy, only for the eyes instead of the entire body.
 The techniques and exercises can teach the eyes to improve specific areas of vision, such as focus, eye teaming, hand-eye coordination, and visual tracking, among other skills.
 The doctor may include prisms or special eyeglasses to boost the therapy program.

-Vision therapy is often done for toddlers and kids between the ages of 3-5, during their early preschool years.
-Some doctors prefer to wait until the child is around 6-7 years old and in elementary school.
+Vision therapy is offered to children as young as 6 years of age.
+Kids can develop problems with visual perception and clarity that aren’t always detected with a standard vision exam or school screening.
 Of course, every child is different, and the best way to know if they’re ready for vision therapy is to schedule a consultation with Dr. John Jacobi.

 Vision therapy has been proven to improve visual skills and functions in both children and adults.
 It is an approved treatment by recognized organizations in the medical community, such as the American Optometric Association and the Canadian Association of Optometrists.

 Keep in mind that it can take several months to notice significant improvement.
 Consistency is key.
 Young children, especially in the toddler years, need a steady routine to achieve the best possible results.